nickimps/Parking_Application/README.md

   - [ ] Train the model on the GPS data
     - My idea right now is that the GPS data would provide *n* seconds of GPS movement before and after a full stop.
 This would be a 'clip' of data that would be fed into the model.
 Then there should be a column, especially for training, that would have if that was actually an act of parking or not
 - [ ] Implement Admin Screen
-  - [X] Add field to select users within the database - NI
+  - [X] Add field to select users within the database
-  - [X] Add a button in the settings for admins to go to admin mode - NI
+  - [X] Add a button in the settings for admins to go to admin mode
   - [ ] Add function to be able to give admin privileges to a user
   - [ ] Create admin screen to have more functionality
   - [ ] Admin mode should give capability to quickly see if device is in parking space or not and what is the ID of the parking space in the admin screen